MindscapeHQ/raygun4node/README.md

 ### Custom error objects

-By default Raygun4Node tries to convert unknown objects into a human readable string to help with grouping, this doens't always make sense.
+By default Raygun4Node tries to convert unknown objects into a human readable string to help with grouping, this doesn't always make sense.

-To disable it
+To disable it:

     var raygunClient = new raygun.Client().init({
         apiKey: 'YOUR_KEY',
         useHumanStringForObject: false
     });

+If your custom error object inherits from `Error` as its parent prototype, this isn't necessary however and these will be sent correctly.

 ### Examples
 View a screencast on creating an app with Node.js and Express.js, then hooking up the error handling and sending them at [http://raygun.io/blog/2013/07/video-nodejs-error-handling-with-raygun/](http://raygun.io/blog/2013/07/video-nodejs-error-handling-with-raygun/)